Jessi-min/CaseTrendAnalysis/README.md

-This is internal code depository of PPAT.
+This is internal code Repositories of PPAT.

 Branch Introduction:
 `feature_plot`